-ANT 210 Archaeological Field School (6) Prerequisite: ANT 153 through an archaeological research project.
+ANT 210: Archaeological Field School (6)

+Prerequisite: ANT 153

+This course will provide students with training and practical experience in performing archaeological field research through an archaeological research project.
 Students will be introduced to the basic elements of such research as: research strategy and design, planning and logistics, surface survey and mapping techniques, site and feature documentation, sampling strategies, equipment construction and maintenance, excavation techniques, sample collection and preservation, field cataloging, photographic methods, material and data control, and field laboratory analysis.
 This course is designed for both regular academic and continuing education credit.
 Note: Only available in the summer semester.
 This course involves 8-10 hours of field study each day for 4-6 weeks.
 Students must be physically fit and capable of physical activity in hot/humid conditions (students will be required to sign a liability waiver).
 Depending on the research project, the course may be conducted on Tutuila or on another island.
 In addition to tuition, students will pay a special fee for travel and living expenses.
 See instructor for details on any particular year's program (e.g., fees, course dates, field location, etc.).
 Fees will vary from year to year depending on the research location.
 (Note: 6 lecture credits)